vmware/photon/docs/kubernetes.md

 **The cluster should be running.
 Launch a test pod.**

 You should have a functional cluster.
-Check out [101](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/walkthrough/README.md).
+Check out [Kubernetes 101](http://kubernetes.io/docs/user-guide/walkthrough/) for an introduction to working with Kubernetes.